Are you on your host computer?

-If your file is already in the public folder, or in another publicly accessible location (such as a shared drive connected to your host) then you can move to step 2 by clicking the big blue button at the bottom of this page.
+If your file is already in the public folder, or in another publicly accessible location (such as a shared drive connected to your host) then you can move to step 2.

 To move your file, we first need to save it as a backup.
 Log in to your company file and follow the steps below: